OISF/suricata/doc/userguide/upgrade.rst

   for the ``stats`` event.
 - Stats counters that are 0 can now be hidden from EVE logs.
 Default behavior still logs those (see :ref:`EVE Output - Stats <eve-json-output-stats>` for configuration setting).
-- SDP parser and logger have been introduced.
+- SDP parser, logger and sticky buffers have been introduced.
   Due to SDP being encapsulated within other protocols, such as SIP, they cannot be directly enabled or disabled.
   Instead, both the SDP parser and logger depend on being invoked by another parser (or logger).
 - ARP decoder and logger have been introduced.